Flagellum: Flagellar arrangements

-Counterclockwise rotation of a monotrichous polar flagellum pushes the cell forward with the flagellum trailing behind, much like a corkscrew moving inside cork.
-Water on the microscopic scale is highly viscous, unlike usual water.

 Spirochetes, in contrast, have flagella called endoflagella arising from opposite poles of the cell, and are located within the periplasmic space as shown by breaking the outer-membrane and also by electron cryotomography microscopy.
 The rotation of the filaments relative to the cell body causes the entire bacterium to move forward in a corkscrew-like motion, even through material viscous enough to prevent the passage of normally flagellated bacteria.

 In certain large forms of Selenomonas, more than 30 individual flagella are organized outside the cell body, helically twining about each other to form a thick structure (easily visible with the light microscope) called a "fascicle".

 In some Vibrio spp. (particularly Vibrio parahaemolyticus) and related bacteria such as Aeromonas, two flagellar systems co-exist, using different sets of genes and different ion gradients for energy.
 The polar flagella are constitutively expressed and provide motility in bulk fluid, while the lateral flagella are expressed when the polar flagella meet too much resistance to turn.
 These provide swarming motility on surfaces or in viscous fluids.

 Bundling

-Bundling is an event that can happen in multi-flagellated cells, bundling the flagella together and causing them to rotate in a coordinated manner.

-Flagella are left-handed helices, and when rotated counter-clockwise by their rotors, they can bundle and rotate together.
-When the rotors reverse direction, thus rotating clockwise, the flagellum unwinds from the bundle.
-This may cause the cell to stop its forward motion and instead start twitching in place, referred to as "tumbling".
-Tumbling results in a stochastic reorientation of the cell, causing it to change the direction of its forward swimming.
+Bundling is a phenomenon in multi-flagellated cells where flagella cluster together and rotate in a synchronized manner to facilitate movement.
+These flagella, characterized by their left-handed helical structure, align and spin as a unit when their molecular rotors turn counterclockwise, driving the cell forward through its environment.
+When the rotors reverse to a clockwise direction, the flagella unravel from the bundle, disrupting their coordinated motion.
+This unraveling triggers a behavior known as tumbling, where the cell ceases its forward trajectory and instead twitches or jiggles in place.
+Tumbling results in a random reorientation of the cell, effectively changing the direction of its subsequent forward swimming.
+This process is critical for bacteria like Escherichia coli, enabling them to navigate complex environments by alternating between directed swimming and random reorientation.
+The mechanism of bundling and tumbling highlights the intricate motility strategies of microorganisms, allowing them to respond to environmental stimuli.
+This behavior is well-studied in bacterial chemotaxis, where cells adjust their path toward favorable conditions.

 It is not known which stimuli drive the switch between bundling and tumbling, but the motor is highly adaptive to different signals.
 In the model describing chemotaxis ("movement on purpose") the clockwise rotation of a flagellum is suppressed by chemical compounds favorable to the cell (e.g. food).
 When moving in a favorable direction, the concentration of such chemical attractants increases and therefore tumbles are continually suppressed, allowing forward motion; likewise, when the cell's direction of motion is unfavorable (e.g., away from a chemical attractant), tumbles are no longer suppressed and occur much more often, with the chance that the cell will be thus reoriented in the correct direction.

 Even if all flagella would rotate clockwise, however, they often cannot form a bundle due to geometrical and hydrodynamic reasons.